 Radio signal strength and battery power is shown on the transmitter's LCD display so there is no reason to drive out of range, or to keep racing when the battery is nearly discharged.

 Twin hatches are a good design detail to improve waterproofing.
 And having two batteries is going to keep you running for longer.

 Capsize recovery is neat too.

-Force1 Velocity is also available in a two-tone blue finish, but supplied with one battery only.
+Force1 Velocity is also available in a two-tone green finish.

 Remote control boats for kids are great fun - Enjoy yours!